stagenow/docs/edge/source/Profiles/ConnectNetwork.md

     Note: During profile creation, the top right of the window indicates the status of the profile, e.g., Incomplete.

+5. If you selected MX 6.0 from the MX version drop-down menu, see [MX 6.0 Selection](../stagingprofiles?MX%206.0%20Selection), and then proceed to Step 7.

-5. To choose to connect to this network using StageNow bar codes, select Yes, and then select Continue.
+6. To choose to connect to this network using StageNow bar codes, select Yes, and then select Continue.
 Otherwise, select No to skip to the RD Config section (if available).

     ![img](images/profiles/Profile_SNConfig2.jpg)

-6. Select the Wi-Fi network type from the drop-down menu, and select Continue.
+7. Select the Wi-Fi network type from the drop-down menu, and select Continue.

     a.
 Select whether or not to manage certificates related to Wi-Fi networks, and then select Continue.
 This allows you to initialize the Android KeyStore, remove a certificate, install CA (server) and client certificates, .
 Select Yes if you have a certificate-based network.
 See [Setting Types / Certificate mgr](../csp/cert) for more information.